Andrew Jackson Foundation Board

-Receiving his B.A. from Lipscomb University, Neal also studied at the Santa Fe Institute of Fine Arts, The Scottsdale Artist School, Lyme Academy of Art and is a protégé of America’s most celebrated ﬁgurative and portrait painter, Everett Raymond Kinstler.
+Receiving his bachelor of arts degree from Lipscomb University, Neal also studied at the Santa Fe Institute of Fine Arts, The Scottsdale Artist School, Lyme Academy of Art and is a protégé of America’s most celebrated ﬁgurative and portrait painter, Everett Raymond Kinstler.
 Neal’s work has been featured in publications such as American Artist, International Artist, The Artist’s Magazine, Art News, Fine Art Connoisseur and Nashville Arts Magazine.
 He has received numerous awards for landscape and ﬁgurative paintings as well as the Grand Prize Award from the Portrait Society of America in 2001.

 Neal has served on the board of directors of the Portrait Society of America, the Norman Rockwell Museum’s National Council, the American Patrons for the National Library and Galleries of Scotland (APNLGS) and the Executive Board of Trustees for Cheekwood Museum of Art.
 He is a member of the Allied Artists of New York, the Artist Fellowship of New York, the Salmagundi Club, the Lotos Club, the Century Association, the Cumberland Society of Painters and an Exhibiting Artist member of the National Arts Club in New York, among others.